-Connect the amplifier's LEFT channel outputs to the positive and negative input terminals of the LEFT x-ls monitor, being sure to observe correct polarity.
-Connect the amplifier's RIGHT channel outputs to the positive and negative input terminals of the RIGHT x-ls monitor, again being sure to observe correct polarity.
+Connect the amplifier's LEFT channel outputs to the positive and negative input terminals of the LEFT speaker, being sure to observe correct polarity at both the speaker and amplifier.
+Connect the amplifier's RIGHT channel outputs to the positive and negative input terminals of the RIGHT speaker, again being sure to observe correct polarity.
+Remember, every speaker cable connection is another opportunity to get the polarity wrong!
+Incorrect polarity connections lead to poor imaging and low bass output.
 Refer to your amplifier's connection manual if you have a multi-channel home theater amplifier or receiver to ensure the component is suitable for driving 8 Ohm per channel loads.

-x-Is Center Channel Connections
+Center Channel Connections

-Connect the amplifier's CENTER channel outputs to the positive and negative input terminals of the x-ls CENTER CHANNEL speaker, being sure to observe correct polarity.
+Connect the amplifier's CENTER channel outputs to the positive and negative input terminals of the CENTER CHANNEL speaker.
+Be sure to observe correct polarity.
 Refer to your amplifier's or home theater receiver's connection manual to ensure the component is suitable for driving 8 Ohm per channel loads or the center channel output.
 Also, you must make sure the preamplifier/processor has been configured to enable the center channel output.

-x-sub Subwoofer Connections
+Subwoofer Connections